El Nido Tour Package A

 - If you are vegetarian, bring your own food or advise the tour operator ahead of time.
 It’s up to you to negotiate.

 - Always wear a life vest.
 A life vest protects you by keeping you afloat so that you will not step on the corals.
-I was so sad seeing some tourist not following this, so I won’t be surprised that a few years from now, El Nido’s sea life will no longer as beautiful.
+I was so sad seeing some tourists not following this, so I won’t be surprised that a few years from now, El Nido’s sea life will no longer as beautiful.

 - Be careful not to step on the coral.
 Dangerous organisms sometimes live on the coral and it is unsafe for you to step on it.
 Touching or stepping on the corals also damages the coral polyps.

-El Nido is a first class municipality and managed resource protected area in the province of Palawan in the Philippines.
+El Nido is a first-class municipality and managed resource protected area in the province of Palawan in the Philippines.
 It is about 420 kilometers (260 mi) southwest of Manila, and about 238 kilometers (148 mi) northeast of Puerto Princesa, Palawan’s capital.
 According to CNNGo, it is the Best Beach and Island destination in the Philippines for its “extraordinary natural splendor and ecosystem.”